github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 The `autobuild` process tries to build the biggest target from an Xcode project or workspace.

-For more information about building Swift code, see "[Considerations for building Swift](#considerations-for-building-swift)."
 {% endif %}

 {% ifversion codeql-swift-beta %}